United Kingdom School Route Passport

 Counts are enrolments rounded under HESA’s disclosure controls.
 Provider coverage changed in parts of the series; the 2024/25 release also omits one provider understood to have around 2,000 students.

-UK higher education also serves a large international population.
-OECD data counted almost 749,000 international tertiary students in 2023, equal to 23% of all tertiary students under its definition.
-Bachelor’s completion reached 67% within the theoretical duration, 80% after one additional year and 84% after three additional years, each above the corresponding OECD average.
+United Kingdom total under the OECD definition: higher education served almost 749,000 international tertiary students in 2023, equal to 23% of all tertiary students.
+The United Kingdom cohort measure for bachelor’s completion reached 67% within the theoretical duration, 80% after one additional year and 84% after three additional years, each above the corresponding OECD average.
 These rates follow cohorts rather than measuring the share graduating in one calendar year.

 Equal Access and Additional Learning Needs